emilydrakesmith/Thinkful-Dog-Pictures-App/README.md

 Although I'm always interested in meeting new collaborators I prefer to keep this an individual project as a skills demonstrator.

+I'm happy to let anyone reuse my code so long as you contact me for advance permission and give attribution where appropriate.

+If you'd like to learn more about the programmer, please visit [my website](https://martysmith.tech/) and [my GitHub Repo](https://github.com/mhsmith321).

 # Special Thanks

 * My mentor with Thinkful, Vincent Ramdhanie, gave me ample assistance troubleshooting my code where I had issues.